tylernguyen/x1c6-hackintosh/docs/1_README-HARDWAREandBIOS.md

 - Dell DW1820A, the "CN-08PKF4" model is reported to have the most successes, so make sure to look for that specifically.

 ### M.2 Hard Drive Replacements:
-macOS cannot be installed on the factory installed PM981 drive.
+* macOS cannot be installed on the factory installed PM981 drive.
+Replace macOS-incompatible factory Samsung PM981 with preferably another M.2 drive.

-Replace factory Samsung PM981 with preferably a SATA M.2 SSD, as it is [more power efficient and plays nicer with APFS than an NVMe M.2 SSD](https://www.tonymacx86.com/threads/solved-lenovo-x1-carbon-6th-gen-battery-life.254508/#post-1768978).
-However, if you absolute need the speed, Samsung NVMe drives are fast and are macOS compatible out of the box.
+* NVMeFix](https://github.com/acidanthera/NVMeFix) is still in its early stage.
+However, it has dramtically improved NVMe power management.
+In my personal experience, it is no longer far from SATA power consumption.
+I now recommend that you go with an NVMe SSD for the faster speed.
+* An additional hard drive can be installed in the WAN slot.
+It can be used for a cleaner dual boot experience, or simply as a backup or storage drive.

 > ## BIOS:
 | Main Menu | Sub 1 | Sub 2 | Sub 3 |